yangkedc1984/master_thesis/README.md

 The following document aims to provide an overview of the whole code base used throughout the thesis.
 Generally speaking, this repository contains code for all the data loading, preprocessing, estimation, training, and prediction.
 For reporting the results an individual repository was set up containing a dashboard with all the relevant information.
 The dashboard repository can be found here: https://github.com/nickzumbuehl/dashboard_deployment and runs under the url: http://nick-vola.herokuapp.com.

 This document outlines the following points:
-1. Setting up the Environment
+1. Setting up the Code Base
+   - Environment
+   - Configuration
 2. Pipeline Overview
    - Input Files
    - Process Files